My unit closed and the next job they gave me i was unable to do, can I collect unemployment?

 Hi Cathy,

-Decision digests are the missing ingredient in most states, that enable an average person to get their mind wrapped around how a state decides whether a person can get unemployment, but fortunately Wisconsin has one:)
+A Decision digest may be a missing ingredient in most states, that would help lots of average people wrap their heads around how a state decides whether a person can get unemployment when they quit.

-Often times, there may be more than one reason, but you should choose a primary focus.
+Often times, there may be more than one reason, but you should choose a primary reason, not to say you can’t have more than one valid reason to mention.

-When we start listing every reason we can think of .. including the kitchen sink .. we run the risk of "self disqualifying".
-It's better to pinpoint the strongest element in our situation that provides for allowed benefits.
+When we start listing every reason we can think of .. including the kitchen sink .. we also run the risk of “self disqualifying”.
+It’s better to pinpoint the strongest legitimate reason in our unique situations that also provides for allowing benefits.

-I suggest you read some of the decisions which concern quitting for health reasons and anything else that jumps out at you as relevant.
+I suggest you read some of the decisions which concern quitting for health reasons and anything else that jumps out at you as relevant like childcare when you’re a legal guardian.

 The other elements, such as working conditions may be asked about, but choosing working conditions as the primary focus naturally requires more rebuttal from the other side.
 Just something to consider.